AndrewRoddy/Gomodoro/README.md

 ### To Do : Complete

+- [X] `10.27.2025` When time on screen is hidden show "Gomodoro" in the title bar
+- [X] `10.27.2025` Show current amount of time in the title bar
 - [X] `10.27.2025` Creates red icon when out of time
 - [X] `10.27.2025` Break button color changes with pause button
 - [X] `10.27.2025` Create favicon for when pomodoro is paused (gray)